Azlan-A1/crossdapp-passkey-portal/docs/README.md

-# CrossDapp Passkey Portal Documentation
+# OrbitPass Documentation

-Welcome to the CrossDapp Passkey Portal documentation.
-This documentation will help you understand how to use and integrate the CrossDapp Passkey Portal into your Stellar dapp.
+Welcome to the OrbitPass documentation.
+This documentation will help you understand how to use and integrate OrbitPass into your Stellar dapp.

 ## Table of Contents